George Grote: Principal works

+Collections

+Senate House Library, University of London holds four notebooks written by Grote on various subjects between 1805 - 1820.
+University College London holds a manuscript by Grote on the history of Greece from c.1856, and letters from Grote to Thomas Spencer Baynes and William Benjamin Carpenter.

 Recognition

 The Grote prize for outstanding research in Greek History, funded by a legacy from V. L. Ehrenberg and awarded annually by the Institute of Classical Studies at the University of London, is named after George Grote.

 Grote Street, a principal business strip in the city of Adelaide, South Australia was named for him.